bioinfoUQAM/Caribou/README.md

 sbatch Caribou/data/build_data_scripts/template_slurm_datagen.sh
 ```

-The modified template can also be ran in a Linux command shell by running the following command :
+The modified template can also be ran in a Unix-like command shell by running the following command :
 ```
 sh Caribou/data/build_data_scripts/template_slurm_datagen.sh
 ```

-Finally each script used by the template can be used alone in Linux command shell by running the following commands :
+Finally each script used by the template can be used alone in Unix-like command shell by running the following commands :
 ```
 # Generate a list of all fastas to be merged
 sh Caribou/data/build_data_scripts/generateFastaList.sh -d [directory] -o [outputFile]